 People with diabetes may be prescribed injectable medicines other than insulin to help lower their blood sugar levels.
 However, most of these medications are biological drugs too, and must be stored in a fridge to stay effective.

-Diabetes injections that require refrigeration when not in use include (but are not limited to):
+Diabetes and weight-loss injections that require refrigeration when not in use include (but are not limited to):

 - Ozempic (semaglutide)

 - Trulicity (dulaglutide)

 - Saxenda (liraglutide)

 - Adlyxin (lixisenatide)

 - Wegovy (semaglutide)

 Most ear and eye drops must be stored in the fridge to stabilize their chemical structure but can stay at room temperature for a few days/weeks after opening (usually about a month maximum).
 Always check the specific storage instructions for each ear and eye medication before use.

 Common ear and eye drops that require refrigeration include: